jnixy/website/content/project/dv-covid19/index.md

 * Nix, J., & Richards, T. N. (2021).
 The immediate and long-term effects of COVID-19 stay-at-home orders on domestic violence calls for service across six US jurisdictions. [*Police Practice and Research*](https://doi.org/10.1080/15614263.2021.1883018).

 * Richards, T. N., Nix, J., Mourtgos, S., & Adams, I. (*Forthcoming*).
-Comparing 911 and emergency hotline calls for domestic violence in seven cities: What happened when people started staying home due to COVID-19?. *Criminology & Public Policy* (Accepted 9/27/21; *pre-print version available at the top of this page*)
+Comparing 911 and emergency hotline calls for domestic violence in seven cities: What happened when people started staying home due to COVID-19? [*Criminology & Public Policy*](https://doi.org/10.1111/1745-9133.12564). (*Pre-print version available at the top of this page*).

 ## Presentations